 - You realize you are capable of going far beyond your comfort zone when the perseverance required is rooted in God and community, and not just your own willpower.

-- You’ve not only trod the same steps as pilgrims who sought to honor St. James after his death, you’ve learned from James’ stories of life spent with Jesus in the Holy Land.
+- You’ve not only trod the same steps as pilgrims who sought to honor St. James after his death, you’ve learned from disciples’ stories of life spent with Jesus in the Holy Land.

 - You see how shedding the “extras” you carry through life allows you to enter more deeply into community and to listen more attentively to what needs to happen in you in order for you to have an impact on your world.